-Surface water from the Site will outfall via gravity to the existing watercourse on the northern boundary of the Site.
-Surface water will be suitably controlled and attenuated on-site so that the pre-development discharge rates and volumes are maintained post-development.
+Surface water from the Site will outfall via gravity to the existing watercourse.
+Surface water will be suitably controlled and attenuated on-site so that the predevelopment discharge rates and volumes are maintained post-development.

-Due to topography, foul drainage from the Site will be pumped to a suitable point of connection into the existing network within Glasshouse Lane.
+Due to topography, foul drainage from the Site will be pumped to a suitable point of connection into the existing network within Glasshouse Lane further south west.
 Possible reinforcement of the existing network may be required, subject to a capacity check with Severn Trent Water.